Here's the story of my life (abridged version).

 From 6th-12th grade, I did everything and anything I could that was related to theatre.
 Many ups and downs, but never questioning my quest to be an actor.

-After high school, I was accepted too and attended The American Academy of Dramatic Arts (AADA), in New York City (can you say "culture shock" again).
+After high school, I was accepted at The American Academy of Dramatic Arts (AADA), in New York City (can you say "culture shock" again).
 I graduated 3 years later as a proud member of the 2014-2015 Academy Company, with some truly amazing people.
 A few years after college, I was lucky enough to become an usher at the beautiful Hudson theatre.
 In my own small way I was part of the Broadway community.
 But little did I know, that this job would change everything.
 You see the theatre company, Ambassador Theatre Group, who operates the Hudson theatre, was also in charge of another Broadway theatre called the Lyric.
 I was, again, fortunate enough to transfer over there for a while and be a part of the amazing front of house team that helped open Harry Potter and the Cursed Child.
 Six months later, I was cast in the San Francisco production of HPCC as Scorpius Malfoy.

-It's been about 15 years since that duck floated and I've never looked back.
+It's been over 15 years since that duck floated and I've never looked back.
 Simply put, I love what I do and I've been fortunate enough to pursue it as my career!
 So yeah, that was then and this is now, and I look forward to sharing my new discoveries and adventures with you.

 Keep your eyes on the horizon my friends.
 Our future is bright!

 "Failure is unimportant.
 It takes courage to make a fool of yourself."